wevm/abitype/docs/pages/guide/comparisons.md

----
-description: "Comparisons between ABIType's features and features from similar libraries."
+# Comparisons [Comparisons between ABIType's features and features from similar libraries]
-title: 'Comparisons'
----

-# Comparisons

 No other library does what ABIType does (inferring TypeScript types from ABIs and EIP-712 Typed Data), but there are some similarities with other libraries.
 This page compares ABIType to other libraries that are similar in some way.